johnjohnsp1/veil-evasion-api/README.md

 ```

 ## Security
-Before deploying there are a few things you should consider
+Before deploying there are a few things you should consider:
  - The server uses basic auth with a shared username and password for authentication.
  - Payloads do not require authentication to assist with delivery.
  - CSRF is prevented by enforcing content-type of application/json